mkskh/Django_Ecommerce_Website/README.md

 ### Features:
+- Added pagination.
+On a full page - max 20 products
 - Implemented Search System
 - Registration and Login system
 - Implemented multi-categories system.
 We can add as many categories as we want and system will add it to Categories section (in nav bar) automatically